Russian released as part of Fogel exchange and will return home soon, Kremlin says

 A senior White House official had told CNN that Fogel’s release would not play out as a direct one-for-one exchange with a Russian held in the US.
 “I think you will see the president give consideration if there are some nonviolent people… But you will not see a one-for-one thing happening at the same time,” Adam Boehler, Trump’s special envoy for hostage affairs, said Tuesday.

-The deal to release Fogel, who was designated as wrongfully detained by the US State Department, was negotiated by Trump, Special Envoy for the Middle East Steve Witkoff, “and the President’s advisers,” according to a statement from national security adviser Mike Waltz.
+The deal to release Fogel, who was designated as wrongfully detained by the US State Department, was negotiated by Trump, Witkoff, “and the President’s advisers,” according to a statement from Waltz.

 In an extraordinary move, Witkoff had personally gone to Russia to bring back Fogel, Waltz’s statement indicated.
 There has been no known high-level US travel to Russia since the start of the war in Ukraine in February 2022.